vcz-fr/TheFollowUp/_posts/2017/11/2017-11-20-shortest-research-papers.md

     url: "https://paperpile.com/blog/shortest-papers/"
     dead: false

-tweet: "These research papers are the absolute shortest you have ever seen!"
+message: "These research papers are the absolute shortest you have ever seen!"
 ---